Traditions of Luck and Superstition Around the World

 In India, elephants are revered as the living iteration of the Hindu deity Ganesha, who represents wisdom, strength, protection and good fortune.
 Ganesha has the body of a man but the head of an elephant, therefore elephants are considered sacred symbols.
 Figures or images of elephants may be placed in the home as protectors and facing an elephant figure at the entrance of a home invites good energy and luck.
 An upward-facing trunk is a reflection of luck as the elephant is “showering” good fortune on those surrounding it, while a downward-facing trunk is a reflection of longevity, perseverance, and solving challenges.
 Elephants may be depicted in a variety of colors and positions, each with their own significance.

-Although these are only a handful of lucky symbols from around the world, there is so much more to discover, as within each overarching symbol, there are a multitude of interpretations and traditions honoring them.
-While different animals, images, objects, and charms can represent luck, the belief in the ability to attract good fortune is shared across the globe.
-Which of these traditions or symbols do you find most intriguing?
-If you are fascinated by these traditions, try your hand at learning a new language so that you can connect further with the cultures surrounding them!
+These are just a handful of lucky symbols from around the world.
+There is so much more to discover.
+Within each overarching symbol, you will find a multitude of interpretations and traditions honoring them.
+Different animals, images, objects, and charms can represent luck.
+However, the belief in attracting good fortune is shared across the globe.
+Which of these traditions or symbols do you find most intriguing? f you are fascinated by these traditions, try your hand at learning a new language.
+This can help you connect further with the cultures surrounding them!
 Reach out to us here at LanguageBird to learn more about the languages and programs we offer so you can kickstart your language-learning endeavors!